bootloader/bootloader.github.io/README.md

 # bootloader.github.io
-This is for you to it faster
+This is for you to do it quick